shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 She took it, and it pulled her up.
 She clambered up onto the bank on all fours, trying to shake the water off.
 But her usual post-bathtime instinct didn’t kick in.
 Instead, she just had to soak it in.

-She looked up at her saviour.
+She looked up at her savior.
 He was a black and white cat in a red-feathered green hat.

 “You’re the ghost!”
 Ersatzica screamed.